 - Abdominal pain or discomfort, or general malaise ("feeling sick", including weakness, nausea, vomiting or diarrhea, with or without fever) for more than 24 hours after taking misoprostol.

-Have you taken the first dose of the abortion pill, Mifepristone (Mifeprex or RU-486) and having second thoughts?
-Do you regret your decision and wish you could reverse the effects of the abortion pill?
-There is an effective process for reversing the abortion pill, called ABORTION PILL REVERSAL.
-24-hour hotline: (877) 558-0333
+Have you taken the first dose of the abortion pill, Mifepristone and wish you could reverse the effects of the abortion pill?
+There is an effective process for reversing the first dose of the abortion pill, Mifepristone.
+For more information about Abortion Pill Reversal, call the 24-hour hotline: (877) 558-0333

 U.S. Food and Drug Administration, Post market Drug Safety Information for Patients and Providers (2016).
 Mifeprex (mifepristone) information.
 Retrieved from: http://www.fda.gov/Drugs/DrugSafety/PostmarketDrugSafetyInformationforPatientsandProviders/ucm111323